SilvioPorcellana/FormstackProjectSubmission/README.md

 In addition to the two main models for Documents and their corresponding rows, the `\Models` folders contains two other classes:
 * the `DocumentExport` class, used for providing "helper" methods when exporting `Documents`
 * the `DocumentAPI` class.
-This is a pretty interesting widgets in itself: it extends the [RESTable](src/libs/RESTable.php) class which in turns allows any model to be accessed via REST.
-So this class exposes the actual methods that can be called via REST, allowing the API controller to just require a simple `processAPI` call to perform the required action (API for this project are outlined in the appropriate [RAML](documents.raml) file)
+This is a pretty interesting widgets in itself: it extends the [RESTable](src/libs/RESTable.php) class which allows any model to have their methods accessed via REST.
+This class "maps" the methods/actions accessible via REST to the actual methods of the Document model, essentially exposing it via REST and therefore allowing the API controller to just require a simple `processAPI` call to perform the required action (API for this project are outlined in the project [RAML](documents.raml) file)

 ### Controllers